-(124) "Redundant Absorption Field System" means a system in which two complete absorption fields are installed, the absorption trenches of each system alternate with each other, and only one system operates at a given time.
+(121) "Redundant Absorption Field System" means a system in which two complete absorption fields are installed, the absorption trenches of each system alternate with each other, and only one system operates at a given time.

-(125) "Repair" means installation of all portions of a system necessary to eliminate a public health hazard or pollution of public waters created by a failing system.
-Major repair is the replacement of a sand filter, RGF, ATT, or soil absorption system.
-Minor repair is the replacement of a septic tank, broken pipe, distribution unit, or any part of the onsite system external to the septic tank, sand filter, RGF, or ATT except the soil absorption system.
-Unless classified as a major repair, any replacement of a part of a system with a part that does not meet the original design specifications is a minor repair.
+(122) "Repair" means installation of all portions of a system necessary to eliminate a public health hazard or pollution of public waters created by a failing system.

+(a) Major repair is the replacement of the soil absorption facility, treatment unit, or any part thereof.

+(b) Minor repair is the replacement of a septic tank, broken pipe, distribution unit, or any part of the onsite system external to the septic tank or treatment facility except the soil absorption system.
+Unless classified as a major repair or major maintenance, any replacement of a part of a system with a part that does not meet the original design specifications is a minor repair.

-(126) "Residential Strength Wastewater" means septic tank effluent that does not typically exceed five-day biochemical oxygen demand (BOD5) of 300 mg/L; total suspended solids (TSS) of 150 mg/L; total Kjeldahl nitrogen (TKN) of 150 mg/L; oil & grease of 25 mg/L; or concentrations or quantities of other contaminants normally found in residential sewage.
+(123) "Residential Strength Wastewater" means septic tank effluent that does not typically exceed five-day biochemical oxygen demand (BOD5) of 300 mg/L; total suspended solids (TSS) of 150 mg/L; total Kjeldahl nitrogen (TKN) of 150 mg/L; oil & grease of 25 mg/L; or concentrations or quantities of other contaminants normally found in residential sewage.